-- The AFSC Publications Database, which contains nearly 6,500 citations for publications authored by Center scientists.
+- The AFSC Publications Database, which contains over 7,000 citations for publications authored by Center scientists.
 Both Simple and Advanced Searches query all citation entries in the database for search terms (e.g, author's last name, common and scientific names, or key words in title).
-Search results provide complete citation details and links to available on-line publications
+Search results provide complete citation details and links to those publications available on-line.

 - A dynamic list of new publications by Center authors.

-- Recent issues of the AFSC Quarterly Report which provide information on the Center's research activities and results on a quarterly basis.
+- Recent issues of the AFSC Quarterly Report which provide information on the Center's research activities and results on a quarterly basis since 1997.

 - Recent and archived research feature articles that focus quarterly on specific aspects of AFSC research programs.

 - RACE Cruise Reports for the crab, groundfish, and invertebrate surveys conducted by the Resource Assessment & Conservation Engineering Division.

 - Online annual Reports to Industry on the eastern Bering Sea crab survey.

 - Online Stock Assessment documents for commercially important fish and crab stocks off Alaska and the U.S. West Coast and for marine mammal stocks of the North Pacific Ocean.